-The goal of a VM disaster recovery process is to return your virtual infrastructure to a full operational state without considerable interruptions.
+The goal of disaster recovery process is to return your virtual infrastructure to a fully operational state without considerable interruptions.
 Having a disaster recovery solution in place is crucial because a system downtime or data loss can translate into lost customers, lost revenue, and lower productivity of your business.
 Before any sort of interruption occurs, you need to safeguard your infrastructure by deploying a data protection solution that has the ability to quickly and efficiently protect and recover your VMware VMs.

 NAKIVO Backup & Replication provides disaster recovery features that can help you protect your VMs and reduce recovery times.
 NAKIVO Backup & Replication enables you to establish a near-instant disaster recovery process with VM replication.

 VM Replication can dramatically reduce costs and time needed for disaster recovery.
 VM Replication creates and maintains copies of source VMs (called VM replicas) on a target ESXi server.
 Recovering from a disaster becomes as simple as powering on VM replicas.

 With NAKIVO, you can add individual VMs and VMware containers (resource pools, folders, hosts, clusters) to a replication job, thus ensuring that all your important VMs are always replicated.
 In addition, you can create up to 30 recovery points per VM replica, so if a VM was damaged and then replicated you can still revert the VM replica back to a previous good state.
 For more information, see VM Replication.

 VM failover is a process of moving your workloads from a production site to a disaster recovery site.
 With NAKIVO Backup & Replication, resuming business operations is as simple as just powering on VM replicas that take over the role of source VMs.